stilobique/UnrealPluginTemplate/readme.md

 # Unreal Plugin Template
-This repository is a template to make a new Unreal Engine plugin (blueprint only), with a full CI/CD chain functional.
-All Unit Test work with Python (WIP ❌), some engine plugins are request to be operational, is request with the plugin activation.
+This repository is a template to make a new Unreal Engine plugin (blueprint only), with a full CI/CD chain functional (WIP ❌).
+All Unit Test work with Python and blueprint, some engine plugins are request to be operational, is request with the plugin activation.

 |         Plugins 	         |